-Third class designations rescinded.- "All third class designations are hereby Section 4 of the repealing act provides: rescinded."
+Third class designations rescinded.- "All third class designations are hereby Section 4 of the repealing act provides: rescin.ded."

 Sec.
-55. Joint fund for state aid construction used with town road improvement fund.-If any town desires that the whole or any portion of the joint fund provided in sections 44, 46 and 49 shall be applied to the construction of unimproved state aid, 3rd class or 4th class highways within its boundaries in combination with the town road improvement fund, the same may be so applied at the discretion of the commission; and all state aid joint funds so transferred shall be expended in accordance with the provisions of sections 60 to 65, inclusive.
-Roads constructed under the provisions of this section shall be maintained by the towns.
+55. Joint fund for state aid construction used with town road improvement fund.-If any town desires that the whole or any portion of the joint fund provided in sections 44, 46 and 49 shall be applied to the construction of unimproved state aid or town ways within its boundaries in combination with the town road improvement fund, the same may be so applied at the discretion of the commission.
+All state aid joint funds so transferred shall be expended in accordance with sections 60 to 65.
+Roads constructed under this section shall be maintained by the towns.
 (1951, c.
 359, § 1.
 1955, c.
-424, § 7.)
+424, § 7.
+1961, c.
+395, § 13.)